AndreiDev12/massgrave.dev/docs/intro.md

 :::note

-- The IRM command in PowerShell downloads a script from a specified URL, and the IEX command executes it.
+- The IRM command in PowerShell downloads a script from a **Specified URL**, and the IEX command executes it.
 - Always double-check the URL before executing the command and verify the source if manually downloading files.
 - Be cautious, as some spread malware disguised as MAS by using different URLs in the IRM command.